onsip/sipjs.com/content/api/0.5.0/incomingMessage.md

 # SIP.IncomingMessage

-An IncomingMessage is a data structure that represents an incoming SIP message and it's attributes.
+An IncomingMessage is a data structure that represents an incoming SIP message and its attributes.

 * TOC
 {:toc}

 ## Construction

 An IncomingMessage cannot be constructed on it's own.
-It is intended to be extended by other classes such as `SIP.IncomingRequest` and `SIP.IncomingResponse`
+It is intended to be extended by other classes such as `SIP.IncomingRequest` and `SIP.IncomingResponse`.

 ## Instance Attributes

 ### `data`

-`String` - A string representation of the SIP message
+`String` - A string representation of the SIP message.

 ### `method`

-`String` - The method of the incoming SIP message
+`String` - The method of the incoming SIP message.

 ### `via`

-`Object` - An object containing the VIA information of the SIP message
+`Object` - An object containing the VIA information of the SIP message.

 ### `via_branch`

-`String` - The name of the VIA branch of the SIP message
+`String` - The name of the VIA branch of the SIP message.

 ### `call_id`

-`String` - The Call-ID header on the SIP message
+`String` - The Call-ID header on the SIP message.

 ### `cseq`

-`Number` - The cseq on the SIP message
+`Number` - The cseq on the SIP message.

 ### `from`

-`SIP.NameAddrHeader` - Instance representing the from header value of the SIP message
+`SIP.NameAddrHeader` - Instance representing the from header value of the SIP message.

 ### `from_tag`

-`String` - The name of the from tag header on the SIP message
+`String` - The name of the from tag header on the SIP message.

 ### `to`

-`SIP.NameAddrHeader` - Instance representing the from header value of the SIP message
+`SIP.NameAddrHeader` - Instance representing the from header value of the SIP message.

 ### `to_tag`

-`String` - The to tag header on the SIP message
+`String` - The to tag header on the SIP message.

 ### `body`

-`String` - The body of the SIP message
+`String` - The body of the SIP message.

 ## Instance Methods

 ### `addHeader(name,value)`

-Inserts a header with the given name and value into the last position of the header array
+Inserts a header with the given name and value into the last position of the header array.

 #### Parameters